lambdaclass/cairo_native/docs/overview.md

 ## Basic API usage example

-The API contains two structs, `NativeContext` and `NativeExecutor`.
+The API contains three structs, `NativeContext`, `JitNativeExecutor` and `AotNativeExecutor`.
 The main purpose of `NativeContext` is MLIR initialization, compilation and lowering to LLVM.
-`NativeExecutor` in the other hand is responsible of executing MLIR compiled sierra programs from an entrypoint.
+The two variants of native executors in the other hand are responsible of executing MLIR compiled sierra programs from an entrypoint.
 Programs and JIT states can be cached in contexts where their execution will be done multiple times.